Clever-ISA/Clever-ISA/specs/Vector.md

 If any operation performed under a vec prefix causes a floating-point exception, all other operations are completed, and the entire value is stored if the exception is masked (otherwise, no register or memory is modified), and all floating-point exceptions from all operations are indicated in `fpcw`, and then either `FP` or `PROT` occurs if any exception is unmasked.
 All other exception cases are checked *before* performing any operations.

-Opcodes 0x200-0x202, as well as any instruction that is modified by the `l` bit

 ## Vector Move